K2568/K2s-Lists/create/performance/1.20.1-C5/fabric-quilt.md

 [Download Latest Fabric Modrinth](https://modrinth.com/modpack/fabulously-optimized/versions?g=1.20.1&c=release&c=beta&c=alpha)

 ## If you want to use shaders:

-If the shaderpack you use is on this list then you only need Iris, Create Better FPS and Colorwheel, if it isn't on this list then install Colorwheel Patcher alongside them:

-    Euphoria Patches, since 1.7.0
-    Eclipse (edit of Bliss, available on GitHub) Glimmer (available on GitHub)
-    Shrimple (WIP, available on GitHub)

-    Quoted from the colorwheel modrinth page

 |                    | Modrinth        | Curseforge      |
 |--------------------|-----------------|-----------------|
 | Iris             | [Download Latest](https://modrinth.com/mod/iris/versions?c=beta&c=release&g=1.20.1&l=fabric) | [Download Latest](https://www.curseforge.com/minecraft/mc-mods/irisshaders/files/all?page=1&pageSize=20&version=1.20.1&gameVersionTypeId=4) |